Menopause and HIV

 Your risk of bone loss, bone fractures, heart disease, and other conditions goes up as you age.
-HIV+ women may face a higher risk of these diseases if they are experiencing metabolic changes, such as high cholesterol and triglycerides, and glucose (sugar) related problems.
+Women living with HIV may face a higher risk of these diseases if they are experiencing metabolic changes, such as high cholesterol and triglycerides, and glucose (sugar) related problems.

 Things you can do to stay healthy after menopause: